Dream of having the confidence to travel solo?

 2) Esse Purse Museum

 Now we are definitely at the most recent purses.
-Every woman needs her condoms, her Blockbuster Video card, and her massive cell phone.
+Every modern woman needs her condoms, her Blockbuster Video card, her artificial sweetener, and her massive cell phone.
 That’s just science.

 All joking aside, this museum is amazing, not least for proving that women’s objects are just as worthy of historical analysis as men’s.
 And also for reminding me what a Blockbuster card looks like.